walterrq/dv_fastjetImp/README.md

 # dv_fastjetImp
-This repo contains the .cpp, .h and Makefile necesary to extract the Monte Carlo information about the displaced vertex and Fastjet execution in MC.
+This repo contains the .cpp, .h and Makefile necesary to extract the information about the displaced vertex and to execute Fastjet, both in Monte Carlo.